Osgoode has two application categories:

 Law School Admission Test (LSAT)

 You must complete the LSAT no later than January of the year you intend to start the program.
-For the 2022 application cycle we will accept LSAT scores from tests taken between June 2017-January 2022, and we consider your highest score.
-If you wish to be considered for the Income Contingent Loan Program, you must write the LSAT by November 2021.
+For the 2023-2024 application cycle we will accept LSAT scores and writing samples from tests taken between June 2019-January 2024, and we consider your highest score.
+If you wish to be considered for the Income Contingent Loan Program, you must write the LSAT by November 2023.
 For test dates and registration, please visit the Law School Admission Council (LSAC) website.

 English Language Proficiency

 Proof of English language proficiency is required unless (i) English is your first language or (ii) you have completed a minimum of 1 year of full-time study at an accredited post-secondary institution in a country (or institution) where English is the official language of instruction.